hakant/hakant.github.io/source/_posts/2016-01-30-hackathon-planner-for-nipo-software.markdown

 I recently have this theory: How cool a platform, framework, database or a language is directly proportional to the amount of pain one will get during production support.

 So we’ll see how this one goes with the choices that I made.
-If I can stop slacking and get to finish the MVP of course.
+If I can stop slacking off and get to finish the MVP of course.

 ~Hakan